autumnchris/convert-to-json/README.md

 # Convert to JSON API

-An API that takes CSV files and XML files and converts them to JSON.
+An Express.js API that converts CSV files and XML files into JSON syntax.

 ---